njeriolenkere/Smart-IoT-Connected-Lake/README.md

 * Year: July 2022

 ## Project Overview
 The aim of this project is to teach how to create a smart IoT connected lake.
 Using the temperature sensor (DS18B20) and the pH sensor (SEN0161) to measure and send the data collected via WIFI to an  IoT platform(Ubidots) for visualisation.
-Depending on your level of skill and hardware or software problems, this project can take between 20 minutes - 48 hours.
+Depending on your level of skill and hardware or software problems, this project can take between **1 - 48 hours.**

 ![projectOverview](https://user-images.githubusercontent.com/50623449/175966042-1a00d573-fcf9-4389-ac72-350f675e068d.jpg)
 *Figure 1: Project overview*